substrate-asia/hackathon-2023-summer/projects/23-Nomocracy/README.md

 ## What have been done during Hackathon

 - All stuff of GUTP
-- The backend stuff Discux backend, with some compiling errors
+- The backend stuff of Discux, with some compiling errors remaining

 ## Members of This team